 Choosing the Right Major

 Deciding on a major can be one of the most difficult aspects a student faces when entering or considering higher education.
-Student Career Development offers many resources to help you decide whether a particular major is right for you.
+Career Services offers many resources to help you decide whether a particular major is right for you.

 Determine Your Strengths

-Take the Focus 2 and Myers-Briggs Type Indicator (MBTI) assessments.
+Take the Focus 2 assessment.
 The results will help jump start the exploration process and provide you with lists of both majors and careers that may strike your interest based on your results.
+There are separate sites for current Shawnee State students and for high school students.

 Research a Variety of Majors